nnra6864/BananaBot/README.md

 <img src="Banana.png" alt="Banana" title="Banana" width="256"/>

 # FAQ
-1. Q: Why is there a long pause between clicks?
+1. Why is there a long pause between clicks?
-- A: Bot clicks every 3 minutes.
+- Bot clicks every 3 minutes.
 According to [this](https://steamcommunity.com/app/2923300/discussions/0/6513974436470194075/#c6513974610099649135), there's no point in doing it more often than that.
-2. Q: Can this get me banned?
+2. Can this get me banned?
-- A: No, there's no anti cheat involved, and as far as the game is concerned, you are just performing regular clicks.
+- No, there's no anti cheat involved, and as far as the game is concerned, you are just performing regular clicks.

 # Setup